leocruzms/purview-data-governance-masterclass/Lab-15 - Data Security Overview.md

 # Lab 15: Data Security Overview

-## Task 1: Discuss Data Security Solutions
+## Task 1: Discuss about Data Security Solutions

 > Microsoft Purview

 **⏰ Duration:** XX minutes

-**🎯 Outcome:** At the end of this task, you will have a overview of the Purview Data Security solutions and objectives.
+**🎯 Outcome:** At the end of this task, you will have a overview of the Purview Data Security solutions and their capabilities

-**🫂 Team Activity:** [XX minutes] Together as a group, revisit the questions posed at the start of Lab 15, adding a little detail around each answer to guide you in the following exercises.
+**🫂 Team Activity:** [30 minutes] Together as a group discuss the following questions, adding a little detail around each answer to guide you in the following exercises.

+- Have you clearly identified the data protection business requirements and desired outcomes?
+How does success look like?
+- Is main driver to be compliant with a regulatory requirement?
+What is the impact of not to comply?
+- Have you planned your adoption journey?
+What kind of executive sponsorship is available?
-- Have you got the respective Microsoft 365 Enterprise license to test out the Data Security capabilities?
+- Have you gotten Microsoft 365 E3/E5 licenses to test out the Data Security platform?
 - How familiar are you with the information protection framework: Know your data, Protect your data, Prevent Data Loss?
-- Have you already use Data Classification tecniques like Sensitive Info Types or Trainable Classifiers?
+- Have you already using Data Classification tecniques like Sensitive Info Types or Trainable Classifiers?
 How are they different?
-- Do you have M365 - E3/E5 Data Security policies in place already (Information Protection, Data Loss Prevention, Insider Risk Management, Information Barriers, etc)?
+- Do you have Purview Data Security policies already in place (Information Protection, Data Loss Prevention, Insider Risk Management, Information Barriers, etc)?
-- Are there any other workloads that need to be considered/evaluated as part of the Purview Data Security initative?
-(On-Premises, SaaS apps, Fabric)
+- Besides Microsoft 365, are there any other workloads that need to be included as part of the Purview Data Security deployment?
+(On-Premises, SaaS apps, Fabric, Data Map)
-- Have you mapped the desired data protection motivations and outcomes?
-- Have you planned your path to end user adoption?

 If you were unable to answer many of these questions, lets aim to get clarity at the end of the session/workshop - once capabilities become clearer to you.

 Source: [Data Security Solutions](https://learn.microsoft.com/en-us/purview/purview-security)

-## Task 2: Discuss Adoption Approach
+## Task 2: Discuss Implementation Framework

 > Microsoft Information Protection Framework